GMKAKISTOS/SAP_ABAP_Adopeform_Project/README.md

 How Adobe Forms work within SAP
 How ABAP communicates with Adobe Forms
 How form interfaces are structured
-How Adobe LiveCycle Designer is used to create SAP forms How SAP business data can be transformed into PDF output The general lifecycle of an SAP Adobe Forms implementation 💡 Why Adobe Forms?
+How Adobe LiveCycle Designer is used to create SAP Forms How SAP business data can be transformed into PDF output The general lifecycle of an SAP Adobe Forms implementation 💡 Why Adobe Forms?